Scholarships

 • Briefly describe a challenge or difficulty you face as a bookbinder/book artist.

-• What are you most proud of in your artistic practice?
+• What are you most proud of in your practice?

 • Images of Work: Include images of 3-5 books.
-In the description, please tell us: 1) The year the work was completed; 2) whether it was completed independently, in a class, or both; and 3) what you’re most proud of.
+In the description, please tell us: 1) The year the work was completed; 2) whether it was completed independently, in a class, or both; 3) A short description of the work; and 4) what you’re most proud of.

 • FINE BINDING SCHOLARSHIP APPLICANTS